sharetribe/flex-docs/src/docs/concepts-users-and-authentication/users-and-authentication-in-flex/index.md

 view listings and user profiles.

-When a user wants to start a transaction or create a listing, they need to be registered to Sharetribe.
+When a user wants to start a transaction or create a listing, they need to be a registered user on your marketplace.
 You can also choose to limit additional rights for individual registered users.

 ### Registered marketplace users